gabrielemariotti/cardslib/doc/HEADER.md

    </LinearLayout>
 ```

+Pay attention.
+The card header has a header (general) layout.
+You can specify it using this attr:`card:card_header_layout_resourceID="@layout/carddemo_example_card1_header_layout"`.

+This layout is not the [header inner layout](#customizing-the-innercontent-header-layout) described above.

-When you use a custom card layout or compound layout is important to use the **same IDs** to preserve built-in features.
+When you use a custom card layout with a custom header (general) layout is important to use the **same IDs** to preserve built-in features.
 When you use a custom inner layout you can change everything.

-You can specify your header layout (compound layout) using this attr:`card:card_header_layout_resourceID="@layout/carddemo_example_card1_header_layout"`.

 Then you have to define your header layout:

-You can see an exmple in `res/layout/carddemo_example_card1_header_layout.xml`
+You can see an example in `res/layout/carddemo_example_card1_header_layout.xml`

 ``` xml
 <!-- This is the Header Layout -->